Friends of Mother Earth,

 Also strong through the upper story are climbing philodendrons, bromeliads, heliconia, and cyclanthaceae.
 The area is especially rich in Orchidaceae, with 156 species identified, with a predicted (by Cal Dodson) 250 yet to be discovered.

 WHY DO WE NEED YOUR HELP?

 The Ecuadorian government has stepped in with an ill-conceived and poorly executed update to the management plan for the reserve.
 Since the reserve’s inception, the staff has worked hard to build trust and communication with the local community through workshops and education and jobs in the reserve.
-Our boundaries have been carefully managed with dedicated neighbors of the reserve creating allies in the protection and management of this biodiversity hotspot.
+Our boundaries have been carefully managed with dedicated neighbours of the reserve, creating allies in the protection and management of this biodiversity hotspot.

-Now illegal hunting, mining and forest conversion have picked up around the reserve and we fear for what could happen, for the magic we could lose, the forest that we love, the project we have built for the last quarter of a century.
+We fear for what could happen, for the magic we could lose, the forest that we love, the project we have built for the last quarter of a century.

 WHAT DO WE NEED?

 We currently have a Save Ecuador Rainforests From Mining Campaign running on our Crowdfunding Website: Fund My Planet.